Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Conclusions

 In this work, we have examined the thermodynamic and entanglement properties of dynamical black holes in both Einstein and $f(R)$ gravity.
 Working within the framework of GNC, we provided a direct demonstration of the equivalence between the dynamical black hole entropy $S_{\text{dyn}}$ and the Wald entropy $S_{\text{Wald}}$ evaluated on the generalized apparent horizon in $f(R)$ gravity.
 Combined with the result in Einstein's theory that $S_{\text{dyn}}$ equals the Bekenstein-Hawking entropy of the apparent horizon, this strongly implies that the generalized apparent horizon, rather than the event horizon, serves as the appropriate boundary for a black hole under non-stationary perturbations.

-To investigate from the entanglement perspective, we subsequently computed the gravitational entanglement entropy using the replica trick, considering both the future event horizon and the apparent horizon as candidate entangling surfaces.
-Our calculations confirm that while both surfaces yield an area law, only the entanglement entropy across the apparent horizon matches the dynamical thermal entropy $S_{\text{dyn}}$ to first order in perturbations and satisfies the physical process version of the first law.
+To investigate from the entanglement perspective, we subsequently computed the gravitational entropy using the replica trick, considering both the future event horizon and the apparent horizon as candidate entangling surfaces.
+Our calculations confirm that while both surfaces yield an area law, only the entropy across the apparent horizon matches the dynamical thermal entropy $S_{\text{dyn}}$ to the first order in perturbations and satisfies the physical process version of the first law.
 After establishing this result in Einstein gravity, we extended the analysis to $f(R)$ gravity, where we found the same conclusion to hold upon replacing the apparent horizon with its generalized counterpart.
 This indicates decisively that the apparent horizon serves as the natural entangling surface for dynamical black holes.

 Furthermore, we examined the generalized second law for dynamical black holes using the quantum null energy condition.
 By interpreting the modified von Neumann entropy $\tilde{S}_{\text{vN}}$ introduced in \cite{Hollands:2024vbe} as the matter entanglement entropy across the apparent horizon, we established a clear physical justification for its role.
-The generalized second law can consequently be reformulated as the statement that the sum of the gravitational and matter entanglement entropies across the apparent horizon is non-decreasing.
+The generalized second law can consequently be reformulated as the statement that the sum of the gravitational entropy and matter field von Neumann entropy across the apparent horizon is non-decreasing.
 Recognizing this sum as the renormalized Bekenstein-Hawking entropy allows us to identify it with the physical generalized entropy $S_{\text{gen}}$.
 Thus, the entropy governing the generalized second law for a dynamical black hole is precisely $S_{\text{gen}}$ evaluated at the apparent horizon.
-This formulation naturally extends to $f(R)$ gravity, where the generalized entropy is defined via a renormalized Lagrangian density and evaluated on the generalized apparent horizon.